Wolves fans asked to clap in memory of much-loved dad

 She said: "In the 64th minute, we want to pay tribute to Stephen with a round of applause - hopefully Man City don't score in that minute!"

+Bill Cottom commented: "I will be clapping my heart out up in the North Bank and saying a silent prayer."

+Maria Brown said she too will join in: "So sorry for your loss.
+I’m in the Billy Wright too and will applaud him loudly for you."

-A special tribute to Stephen will also be included in the match programme.
+A special tribute to Stephen will also be included in the match programme, as well as on the big screen.

 As a regimental sergeant major of the Staffordshire Regiment, Stephen would provide the soldiers for the Remembrance Day parade on the pitch.
 He served in the Staffordshire Regiment for 25 years.